 Denise Archibald, Assistant Head of School

 Ms. Denise Archibald graduated from the Harvard Graduate School of Education with a Master of Education (Ed.M.) in education policy and management.
 She also holds a Master of Arts in Teaching (MAT) in special education from National Louis University, as well as a bachelor’s degree in marketing management and international relations from Virginia Tech.
-Ms. Archibald began her career in education in 2010 as a Teach For America corps member where she taught elementary students with special needs.
-Over the past seven years, she has worked as a special education teacher, teacher leader, school operations manager, and program manager.
-Ms. Archibald was attracted to the Montessori approach because it aligns closely with her belief that education should be child-centered and should facilitate the development of critical thinking, collaboration, and problem-solving skills.
-In her leisure time, Ms. Archibald enjoys exploring the Chicago food scene with her husband, redecorating her new home in Wicker Park, and beating as many escape rooms as possible.
+Denise began her career in education in 2010 as a Teach For America corps member where she taught elementary students with special needs.
+Over the past seven years, she has worked within the Chicago Public School system as a special education teacher, teacher leader, school operations manager, and program manager.
+Denise was attracted to the Montessori approach because it aligns closely with her belief that education should be child-centered and should facilitate the development of critical thinking, collaboration, and problem-solving skills.
+In her leisure time, Denise enjoys exploring the Chicago food scene with her husband, redecorating her new home in Wicker Park, and beating as many escape rooms as possible.

 Children are compelling in every way.
 They are fascinating, intriguing, charming, heartwarming creatures with infinite variation in personalities, tendencies, and interests.